Assignments for Web Page Development CGS2820C

 A Web Server is a combination of hardware (computers and storage devices) and software used to store and deliver web content that can be accessed online.
 As an example, a web server is used to host or store and deliver the content for the SCF website at http://scf.edu. for at least 4 months (cost about $5.00 per month.)
 Total costs for four months may be less than $29; however I recommend you pay for a full year's hosting up front.
 These fees are far less than half the cost of a book.
 Purchasing domains and hosting plans will be covered in class.

-Once you set up a hosting account, make sure you know your domain
+C. Once you set up a hosting account, make sure you know both your GoDaddy ID and password as well as your domain cPanel/FTP UserNameUSERNAME

 A UserName is a unique alphanumeric identifier used to grant a person access to a computer or an account.